team-umlaut/umlaut/README.md

 gem skeleton was created with `rails plugin new`, which creates a dummy app that tests are run in context of, at `./test/dummy`.

+The vcr gem is used to record HTTP transactions for tests.

+There are some helpful methods for setting up and asserting in tests in Umlaut::TestHelper, which are used in Umlaut itself and can also be used in local apps or Umlaut plugins.

 See also: https://github.com/team-umlaut/umlaut/wiki/Developing

 ## Source